Please call in case of sewer overflow, backup or other emergency.

-CSD owns and maintains approximately 40 miles of main sewer and associated infrastructure within its service area.
-We also own and maintain sewer “laterals”.
+Carpinteria Sanitary District owns and maintains approximately 42 linear miles of main sewer and associated infrastructure within its service area.
+We also own and maintain certain sewer “laterals”.
 A lateral is the portion of the sewer pipeline serving your home or business that is located between the property line and the main sewer.

 It is the responsibility of the property owner to install a clean-out at the property line to allow the District to maintain the lateral.
 Maintenance activities include inspection of lateral sewers using CCTV camera equipment, cleaning, de-rooting and necessary structural repairs.
-When the District constructs a main sewer it also builds the lateral sewers to the property line.
+When the District, or a developer, constructs a main sewer it generally includes installation of lateral sewers to the property line.
 The homeowner or developer is required to construct the property line cleanout and the building sewer.
 If a cleanout was not constructed at the time of connection, the current owner will be required to complete this work to facilitate maintenance of the lateral sewer.

 When a sewer backup or other problem occurs, in most cases it will not be obvious whether the problem area is in the building sewer, the lateral sewer or the public main.
 If this occurs, call the Carpinteria Sanitary District at (805) 684-7214 or after business hours at (805) 451-7809.